 1. The municipality must have adopted a comprehensive plan or updated a previously adopted plan within the past three years.
 The plan shall include the following elements:

 a.
-Population component, including past and present trends, and projected population for the 20-year planning period shown in five year increments.
+Population component, including past and present trends, and projected population for the 20-year planning period shown in five-year increments.

 b.
 Forecast of land consumption during the planning period for residential, commercial and industrial uses based on projected population.